-The Company currently has one security based compensation arrangement which is its 2006 Plan.
-The 2006 Plan is currently administered by the Board.
-Subject to the provisions of the 2006 Plan, the Board, in its sole discretion, determines all options to be granted pursuant to the 2006 Plan, the exercise price therefore and any special terms or vesting provisions applicable thereto.
-The following is a summary of some of the material provisions of the existing 2006 Plan:
+The Company currently has one security based compensation arrangement which is its 2011 Plan, which was approved by the Company's shareholders at the Company's 2011 annual general meeting.
+Under the 2011 Plan, the total number of Shares reserved and available for issuance (together with those Shares issuable pursuant to any other security based compensation arrangement of the Company or options for services granted by the Company) cannot exceed 10% of the issued and outstanding Shares from time to time.
+The 2011 Plan is currently administered by the Board.
+Subject to the provisions of the 2011 Plan, the Board, in its sole discretion, determines all options to be granted pursuant to the 2011 Plan, the exercise price of such options and any special terms or vesting provisions applicable thereto.
+The following is a summary of some of the material provisions of the 2011 Plan: